-The crate is a fundamental part of owning a dog.
-It provides the dog with a safe and comfortable space, which they will come to love.
-Crates can be great for training and potty-training dogs, but they often have an unfortunate side effect—they can smell pretty bad!
-Here are a few tips for dog owners on how to get rid of the dog smell.
+For me and many other dog owners, the dog crate is a fundamental part of owning a dog.
+It provides the dog with a safe and comfortable space, which they eventually come to love.
+Crates can be great for training dogs, having become a staple of potty-training.
+I myself find them particularly useful for behavior training, especially with stubborn dogs.
+But they often have an unfortunate side effect—they can smell pretty bad!
+There are a number of reasons for this, ranging from simple hygiene issues to more troubling ones like incontinence.
+Here are a few tips for dog owners on how to get rid of those pesky dog smells.

 What Causes Dog Crate Odors?